Model Higgs bundles in exceptional components of the $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-character variety: Approximate solutions by gluing

-over a punctured disk with $z$-coordinates around the puncture with the condition that $C\in \mathbb{R}$ with $C\ne 0$ and that the meromorphic quadratic differential $q:=\det {{\Phi }^{\bmod }}$ has at least one simple zero.
-That this is indeed the generic case, is discussed in \cite{MSWW}.
+over a punctured disk with $z$-coordinates around the puncture with the condition that $C\in \mathbb{R}$ with $C\ne 0$.
+Note that this pair is described only by the meromorphic quadratic differential $q:= \text{det} \Phi^{\text{mod}} = -C^{2} z^{-2}dz^{2}$ having a double pole at the point $x \in D$; we assume that $q$ has at least one simple zero-that this is indeed the generic case, is discussed in \cite{MSWW}.
+Lastly, we refer the reader to \S 3 of \cite{Lauraetal} for more examples of model solutions in this parabolic setting.